NCAA bubble trouble: Pandemic pushes mid-majors to margins - WTMJ

 That only increases the stakes for the Bulldogs at this weekend’s MVC tournament in St. Louis.
 Despite having one of the best seasons in school history, Drake (24-3) is no better than a bubble team according to the bracketologists, one of several from outside college basketball’s big six conferences.

-The wealthiest conferences — ACC, Big Ten, Big 12, Pac-12, SEC and Big East — hording valuable at-large bids to the NCAA Tournament has been a trend since realignment swept through college sports in the early 2010s.
-A costly one for the conferences that don’t have billion dollar television deals.
+The wealthiest conferences — ACC, Big Ten, Big 12, Pac-12, SEC and Big East — hoarding valuable at-large bids to the NCAA Tournament has been a trend since realignment swept through college sports in the early 2010s.
+A costly one for the conferences that don’t have billion-dollar television deals.

 This pandemic-altered season seems to have marginalized the so-called mid-majors even more — and at a time when they can really use the cash.